gordonwoodhull/quarto-light-dark-experiments/README.md

 ### With captions and crossrefs

-A few days were lost on a quixotic attempt to allow caption and crossref cell annotations along with light and dark content.
+A few days were lost, but not wasted, on a quixotic attempt to allow caption and crossref cell annotations along with light and dark content.

-This was not time wasted, because I learned a lot about those

 The fruits of this excursion can be found in the `count-output-displays-captions-and-crossrefs/` subdirectory.
-And the experiments where it went horribly wrong trying to fix the last few bugs are on the `caption-plus-crossref` branch.
+It "works", except for the final case of both crossref and caption.
+And if for some reason you want to see where it went horribly wrong trying to fix that last case, check the `caption-plus-crossref` branch.

-Everything works fine when we only allow captions and crossrefs for light/dark cells using the fenced div syntax.
+### Use the fenced div syntax instead

+Captions and crossrefs work fine in combination with light/dark cells when we use the fenced div syntax, i.e. but them on a parent div.
+And it doesn't matter when we run the filter.
+We will simply not allow caption/crossref to be combined with light/dark in the cell annotations, with the error suggesting the fenced div syntax, in the integrated feature.

 The `matplotlib.qmd`, `thematic.qmd`, `altair.qmd`, and `plotly-r.qmd` documents in the `count-output-displays/` subdirectory demonstrate all combinations of caption and crossref using the fenced div syntax.